How to choose a neighborhood that is right for you

 The trick to choosing a neighborhood to live in is to figure out what matters to you and to do thorough research.

 You probably know someone who loves the neighborhood where they live.
 They may have been drawn by the character of the houses, the accessibility to good schools, a walkable distance to parks and shops or any number of other factors.
 Not everyone wants or desires the same things when searching for a place to live.
-By doing the right reseach, you will be able to make an informed decision and pick the right neighborhood for you and your family.
+By doing the right research, you will be able to make an informed decision and pick the right neighborhood for you and your family.

 Evaluate and prioritize when you pick a place to live